pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 You can use your board as a calculator.
 Simply type down: ``6 * 7`` and press enter.
 You should get the answer to the universe: ``42``.

 But math by itself can get boring pretty easily.
-Let’s get some color to our life.
+Let’s get some color into our life.
 Type down line by line:

 .. code:: python